-• The meaning behind the clothing
+- The significance behind the clothing

-• How styles changed across regions
+- How styles varied across regions

-• What men and women wore
+- What men and women traditionally wore

-• The art and materials used
+- The artistry and materials used

-Origin of Traditional Sicilian Clothing
+Origins of Traditional Sicilian Clothing

 Traditional Sicilian clothing comes from the rural life of Sicily.
 It was shaped by farming, religion, and local customs.
 Clothes were often handmade using linen and wool.
 Men wore short pants, shirts, and vests.
 Women dressed in skirts, aprons, and blouses.
 A kerchief was usually worn on the head.